Member Services and Sector Groups

 Biscuit, Cake, Chocolate and Confectionery Group (BCCC)

-specific interests of UK biscuit, cake, chocolate
+the specific interests of UK biscuit, cake, chocolate and confectionery

-representative and influential voice of the biscuit, cake, chocolate and
+The Group is the representative and influential voice of the biscuit, cake,

-public bodies.
+authorities and to other public bodies.

 top